nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/email/index.md

 - Partition key: responsible for distributing data across nodes.
 As a general rule, we want to spread the data evenly.
 - Clustering key: responsible for sorting data within a partition.

-At a high level, an email service needs to suppart the following queries at the data layer:
+At a high level, an email service needs to support the following queries at the data layer:
 - The first query is to get all folders for a user.
 - The second query is to display all emails for a specific folder.
 - The third query is to create/delete/get a specific email.